Fastcode/VisualMesh/README.md

   "mask": bytes,
   # The projection of the lens EQUISOLID, EQUIDISTANT, RECTILINEAR
   "lens/projection": string,
-  # The horizontal field of view of the lens
+  # The maximum field of view of the lens
   "lens/fov": float,
-  # The focal length of the lens measured as a fraction of the sensor width
+  # The focal length of the lens measured in pixels
   "lens/focal_length": float,
+  # The offset from the centre of the lens to the centre of the image in pixels, the order is y, x to match tensorflow
+  "lens/centre": float,
   # A 3x3 rotation matrix that stores the rotation from the observation plane to the camera
   # The cameras coordinate system is represented with x forward along the camera axis, y to the right, and z up
   "mesh/orientation": float[3][3],